Koatty/koatty_core/docs/api/koatty_core.koatty.createcontext.md

 Create a Koatty context object.

-Creates a context for the incoming request using a protocol-specific prototype.
+Creates a context for the incoming request using a protocol-specific factory.
 This ensures that middleware can define protocol-specific properties (like requestParam) without conflicts between different protocols.

 Implementation strategy: 1.
-Temporarily replaces app.context with protocol-specific prototype 2.
-Calls Koa's super.createContext() to maintain full compatibility 3.
-Restores original app.context in finally block

-This approach: - Maintains full Koa compatibility (all Koa features work) - Provides protocol isolation (each protocol has independent prototype) - Has minimal performance overhead (only reference swapping) - Is safe for concurrent requests (synchronous operation in Node.js event loop)
+Calls Koa's super.createContext() to create base context from app.context prototype 2.
+Passes the context to createKoattyContext() with protocol information 3.
+Uses ContextFactory pattern to add protocol-specific properties to the instance

+Protocol isolation approach: - All contexts share the same app.context prototype (Koa standard behavior) - Protocol-specific properties (rpc, websocket, graphql, etc.) are defined on the context INSTANCE using Helper.define(), not on the prototype - Each request creates a fresh context instance via Object.create(koaContext) - This provides instance-level isolation without prototype manipulation

+Thread safety: - Context creation is synchronous and occurs within the Node.js event loop - Each request gets its own context instance - AsyncLocalStorage is used to maintain context across async operations

 **Signature:**